felixSchl/photoshop.d.ts/README.md

 }
 ```

-<small>Note: If you want to use modules in ExtendScript, you need a module loader like <a href="https://github.com/requirejs/requirejs" target="_blank">requirejs</a> and set the module option to `"amd"`.
-The setup of requirejs for ExtendScript requires some configuration.</small>
+Note: If you want to use modules in ExtendScript, you need a module loader like <a href="https://github.com/requirejs/requirejs" target="_blank">requirejs</a> and set the module option to `"amd"`.
+The setup of requirejs for ExtendScript requires some configuration.

 ## ECMAScript version and JavaScript Polyfills